All Episodes

 Bastion is a tough word.

-I mean, what's what's tougher?
+I mean, what's tougher?

 Bastion or safe space.

-He'll he'll thank you for it.
+He'll thank you for it.

-Uh what's that book called?
+What's that book called?

-Well, to keep it simple, because when people say, What's the name of that climate change book?
+Well, to keep it simple, because when people say, what's the name of that climate change book?

-It's actually called Climate Change Colon The Facts, because it's the facts about climate change.
+It's actually called Climate Change Colon the Facts because it's the facts about climate change.

 That's how simple we wanted to keep it.

-Uh what's it called?
+What's it called?

 Well, the book on climate change is called Climate Change.

-Uh that's that's what keeping it simple.
+That's what keeping it simple.

-It's the book is called Climate Change.
+The book is called Climate Change.

-Uh when we open on Broadway, it'll be called Climate Change the Musical.
+When we open on Broadway, it'll be called Climate Change the Musical.

-It is available on Amazon.
+It is available at Abbazon.

 I didn't even know there was a climatology hit parade.